-Unlike Part A and Part B, you don’t get Part D prescription drug coverage through the government.
+Unlike Medicare Part A and Medicare Part B, you do not get Medicare Part D prescription drug coverage through the government.
 Instead, these plans are available through private insurance companies.
-Thus, the application process doesn’t involve the Social Security Administration.
+Thus, the application process does not involve the Social Security Administration.

-However, you’ll need to sign up for Original Medicare before adding a Part D plan.
-This prescription drug coverage is voluntary, but it’s wise to consider your current and future health needs before signing up.
+However, it is necessary to enroll in Original Medicare before beginning the Medicare Part D enrollment process.
+Although Medicare Part D enrollment is voluntary, it is wise to consider your current and future health needs before delaying or denying coverage.

-You’ll want to research available plans before enrolling.
-Make sure the formulary for the plan of your choice includes any prescriptions you currently take or expect to take in the future, as well as the dosages and whether you take the generic or brand-name version.
+Before enrolling in a Medicare Part D plan, you should research the available plans in your area.
+It is vital to ensure the formulary for the plan of your choice includes any prescriptions you currently take or expect to take in the future, the dosages, and whether they are the generic or brand-name versions.
 You can find and sign up for your policy of choice online.

-The two times you can choose a Part D plan are during your Initial Enrollment Period and the Annual Enrollment Period.
+Medicare Part D enrollment can happen during your Initial Enrollment Period or the Annual Enrollment Period.
 Your Initial Enrollment Period is your first opportunity to sign up for Original Medicare.
-This enrollment period allows you to pick up a Part D plan as well.
+Once you enroll in either Part of Original Medicare, you will be eligible to enroll in a Medicare Part D plan.

-If you decide to add Part D prescription drug coverage later, you have an opportunity to do so each year.
-This window is the fall Annual Enrollment Period, beginning every year on October 15 and lasting through December 7.
+The Annual Enrollment Period is your next opportunity to add Medicare Part D prescription drug coverage.
+This enrollment period begins every October 15 and lasts through December 7.
 When you sign up during this time, your coverage starts on January 1 of the following year.
-You can also make changes to your current Part D plan during this window.

 Yet, if you qualify for a Special Enrollment Period, you can make changes outside these windows.
-Entitlement to a Special Enrollment Period happens when certain circumstances arise, such as the following:
+Special Enrollment Period eligibility happens when certain circumstances arise, such as the following:

-- You newly qualify for Extra Help to pay for your prescription drugs under Part D
+- You newly qualify for Extra Help to pay for your prescription drugs under Medicare Part D

 - You lose drug coverage that Medicare considers creditable for Part D